VioletsOleander/vault-vanilla/logs/Personal Log.md

 \[Book\]
 - [[book-notes/Probabilistic Graphical Models-Principles and Techniques|Probabilistic Graphical Models-Principles and Techniques]]: CH19.2.2.5, CH19.2.4
+    CH19-Partially Observed Data
         CH19.2-Parameter Estimation
             CH19.2.2-Expectation Maximization
                 CH19.2.2.5-Theoretical Foundations
                     Each iteration of the EM process can be viewed as maximizing an auxiliary function.
 Maximizing the auxiliary function will yield better log-likelihood.
                     For exponential family models, the expected log-likelihood is a linear function of the expected sufficient statistics.
 Thus to maximize the expected log-likelihood, we first derive the expected sufficient statistics, and then compute the parameters that maximize the expected log-likelihood.
 That's precisely the EM process.
                     In each EM iteration, we are actually optimizing a function of the parameter $\pmb \theta$ and the posterior choice $Q$.
 We define the energy functional associated with $P$ and $Q$ as $F[P, Q] = E_Q[\log \tilde P] + H_Q$.
 Then we can prove $\log Z = F[P, Q] + D(Q||P)$.
                     Let $P = P(\mathcal H\mid \mathcal D,\pmb \theta)$,

 ### Week2
 Date: 2025.1.6-2025.1.13